dendronhq/dendron-site/vault/dendron.guides.cook.md

 ### Converting a local vault to a remote vault

-1. If your vault is committed along with your workspace, use `git rm --cached` to remove it from the workspace repo and use `git init` to initialze your vault as a standalone repo
+1. If your vault is committed along with your workspace, use `git rm --cached` to remove it from the workspace repo and use `git init` to initialize your vault as a standalone repo
 1. Navigate to the root of your vault and initialize a git repository
    ```sh
    cd {vaultName}